fafalone/Lems64/README.md

 **Current status: twinBASIC Beta 305 fixes the few remaining minor bugs, so Lems/Lems64 is now working near perfectly!**

+**Update (08 July 2023):** Added Lems64VC.twinproj -- this is an XL size version with includes an audio volume control slider, since at least on my system it was obnoxiously loud compared to media players and I didn't want to have to adjust the system-wide volume.

 **Update (06 June 2023, v1.5.13.7):** Added a volume control slider that sets the per-app volume, so you don't need to change the system volume to lower it.
 Also now allow arrow keys to scroll view, and A is now scroll left, Z or D for right.
 This is available only as a Beta source file in Lems64MS.twinproj; I have a few more things I want to do before another major release.

 **LemsEdit update (NEW!):** The repo now has a Release Candidate test version of the Lems level editor.
 The slider has been replaced with a tB slider, the statusbar with a textbox, and the tab control with a minimal direct API implementation.
 So no outside dependencies.